Back to Articles

 Where Second-Step Decay Repeats Across Work

-Drafts reach you without a defined review time.
+Drafts reach you without a review time.
 Research collects options without a decision path.
 Outreach begins without a follow-up rule.
 Admin work updates systems but does not verify outcomes.
+Each task progresses to a visible point, then stops.

 Second-Step Decay: Symptoms vs System Failures